FACULTY TEAM

 Noor Effendy Ibrahim (Senior Lecturer) is an interdisciplinary arts practitioner pursuing research as art-practice and having created interdisciplinary live performances since 1992.
 Effendy has been the Artistic Director of Teater Ekamatra (2001-2006) and The Substation (2010-2015).
 Effendy received the Japan Chamber of Commerce and Industry Singapore Foundation Culture Award in 2007.
 He sat on the NAC Board (2004-2006) and participated in the NAC Cultural Fellowship programme in 2014.
 Effendy is currently a senior lecturer at the School of Fine Art, Faculty of Art and Design, Nanyang Academy of Fine Arts.
 Besides performance art, he creates interdisciplinary theatre performances under the collective Very Shy Gurl by fendy.

-Kimberly Shen (Programme Leader, Fine Art) is a curator and educator based in Singapore.
-Her practice research engages with feminist thinking and consciousness, and seeks to affirm the gendered gestures and vocabularies that transcend spaces and institutions of knowledge.
+Kimberly Shen (Programme Leader, BA Fine Art) is a curator and educator based in Singapore.
+Her practice research engages with feminist thinking and consciousness, seeking to affirm the gendered gestures and vocabularies that transcend spaces and institutions of knowledge.
 She has presented her curatorial projects at the Institute of Contemporary Arts Singapore, Objectifs - Centre for Photography and Film, NTU Centre for Contemporary Art Singapore, ShanghART Gallery, amongst other spaces and platforms.
 She is co-founder of dblspce, an integrated studio and incubator dedicated to artistic practice.
 She was awarded the IMPART Art Prize (Curator Category) in 2019.
 A recipient of the National Arts Council Arts Scholarship (Postgraduate), she graduated with a Master of Research in Art: Theory and Philosophy from Central Saint Martins, University of the Arts London (UAL).
-She is currently a PhD candidate at Chelsea College of Arts, UAL.
+She is currently pursuing her PhD at Chelsea College of Arts, UAL.

 ARTIST-IN-RESIDENCE